 Over 30 languages are represented.
 Primarily English and Hebrew.

-Internet Explorer and Windows Media Player are required when using this resource.
 Some videos are stored locally and can be viewed immediately; others stored at USC can be ordered and usually arrive (with email notification) for viewing within a few hours and not more than 48 hours later.
 Visitors unaffiliated with UNC-Chapel Hill can access this resource on one of several public access computers in Davis Library.
 Please bring photo ID and ask for Guest computer access at the Circulation Desk.
 You may wish to bring your own headphones.
 The Reference Dept has headphones for loan if needed.
 Please ask at the Reference Desk for assistance.

 Off-campus access to this resource is not available.
 Off-campus users can search the archive at the Holocaust Museum website in order to identify testimonies for viewing on campus later.
 Visitors making a special trip to UNC to view testimonies should contact the Davis Reference Department several days in advance in order to ensure that their desired testimonies will be available for viewing.

 Users are asked to create a log in and password in order to use the resource.